JihoChoi/social-network-analysis-papers/README.md

 - Exploring Limits to Prediction in Complex Social Systems (WWW 2016)
 - SNA: Characteristics of OSNs after a disaster (Information Management 2017)
 - Ranking Users in SNs with Higher-Order Structures (AAAI 2018)
+- From Data Mining to Knowledge Discovery in Databases (AAAI 1996)

 ### 2 Graph / Network Theory